ocaml-cross/opam-cross-windows/README.md

 This repository contains an up-to-date Windows toolchain featuring OCaml 4.07.0, 4.08.0, 4.12.0 and 4.14.0, as well as some commonly used packages.

-The supported build systems are 32-bit and 64-bit x86 Linux.
+The supported build systems are 32-bit and 64-bit x86 Linux and arm64 macos.
 The supported target systems are 32-bit and 64-bit x86 Windows.

 If you need support for other platforms or versions, please [open an issue](https://github.com/ocaml-cross/opam-cross-windows/issues).

 Prerequisites
 -------------

-On 64-bit Linux build systems, 32-bit libraries must be installed.
-On Debian derivatives they are provided in the `gcc-multilib` package.

 A C cross-compiler targeting the appropriate Windows platform must be installed.
 On Debian derivatives they are provided in the `gcc-mingw-w64-i686` (for 32-bit x86 Windows targets) or `gcc-mingw-w64-x86-64` (for 64-bit x86 Windows targets) packages.
 Alternatively, the [MXE environment](http://mxe.cc) can be used.